bluh/minitrons/README.md

 * showHints
   * If enabled, shows the controls hint in EDIT mode or the buttons hint in COMPUTE mode.
 Enabled by default.
   * Accepts: "true" or "false"
+* author
+  * Signs saves made under this name, "Default" by default.